 The long rainy season is from mid-march to the end of May.
 The short rainy season occurs throughout November.

 The rest of the year January-February, June-October, and December are considered the dry seasons.

 Viewed from a top-down view, Mount Kilimanjaro becomes compelling for a different reason.
-To get to the summit, you must pass through several distinct vegetation zones.
+To get to the summit, you must pass through several distinct climate zones on Kilimanjaro.
 These zones are visible from space.

 The Cultivation Zone

 The lowlands surrounding the mountain are where people grow crops.
 There is little natural vegetation on the foothills.
 Instead, people have taken advantage of the volcano’s rich soil to grow maize and beans, and to establish home gardens and coffee farms.
 This zone is known as the Cultivated zone it is approximately 2,600 ft to almost – 6,000 ft.
 This region of the mountain receives the most annual rainfall.
 It also has many rivers formed by glacier run-off from the top of Kilimanjaro.
 Small Chagga villages and farmland make up this zone.
 These villages are where many of the porters and guides you will see on the mountain come from.
 You will drive through these villages on the way to your climb.
 Coffee is the main crop in this region.
 Some of Africa’s best coffee comes from the foothills of Mount Kilimanjaro.
 Bananas, avocado, papaya, and other fruit are also grown on the lower mountain.

 The continuous dark-green band around the mountain is the Montane or Rainforest zone.
 It stretches from roughly 5,900 to 9,200 feet in elevation.
 Researchers have found distinct ecosystems and forest types within this green band.
 But from space, you mostly see it as the lower boundary of Kilimanjaro National Park.